 there now.
 We made contact with other visitors and collectors and even after

-all these years, it still is an inspiring place to spend our holidays.
+all these years, it still is an inspiring place to be.

 The birth of Crypto Museum

-In the spring of 2004, the first small cipher machines crossed our path.
+In the spring of 2004, the first small cipher machine crossed our path.